 Places to see in Dharamshala: Namgyal Monastery, Kareri Lake, Bhagsunag Temple, Bhagsunag Waterfall, Gyuto Monastery, and Kangra Fort

 Time taken to reach: 9 hours and 45 minutes

-What beckon holidaymakers to Manali are its natural bounties, umpteen adventure sports opportunities and pleasant weather.
-It is also a hit among vacationing couples who are drawn by the unparalleled beauty of this place.
+Its natural bounties, umpteen adventure sports opportunities, and pleasant weather.
+Manali is also a hit among vacationing couples drawn by this place’s unparalleled beauty.
 Trekking, skiing, rock climbing and myriad other adventure activities can be enjoyed here.

 Places to see in Manali: Hidimba Devi Temple, Manali Sanctuary, Manu Temple, Mall Road, Van Vihar, Himalayan, Nyinmapa, Tibetan Buddhist Monastery, and Jogini Falls